jennguyen1/nhuyhoa/_posts/2016-03-03-Multilevel-Models.md

 * Compare models with different random effects only if the fixed effects are all the same
 * When comparing random effects, if testing near a boundary point $$\sigma^2 = 0$$ vs. $$\sigma^2 \ne 0$$ the likelihood ratio statistic is not approximately $$X^2$$ so must compare models via simulations

-One issue that comes up in this two-step method is that we assume that $$\hat{\Sigma}$$ is the true covariance matrix when in fact it is not.
+One issue that comes up in this two-step method is that $$\hat{\Sigma}$$ is assumed to be the true covariance matrix when in fact it is not.
 The additional variability in estimating $$\hat{\Sigma}$$ is not accounted for.
 (Note this is the reason that R does not provide p-values for the ANOVA table of mixed models).

 There are two ways to relieve this issue and obtain estimates for the p-value